 Microlise operates a risk management framework to identify, manage and monitor risks which affect the delivery of its business model.
 Risk is a standing item on the Board’s agenda with reports provided by the Group’s senior leadership team.
 In conjunction with these reports, the Board reviews the effectiveness of internal control systems designed to safeguard the business, by monitoring financial performance against budgets and updated financial forecasts.
 A formal review of risk will be carried out at least on an annual basis and a summary thereof will be included in the Annual Report which will be available on the Company’s website.

 Principle 5 – Maintain the board as a well-functioning, balanced team led by the chair

 The Company’s Board of Directors comprises three executive directors and two non-executive directors.
 The QCA Code recommends that at least two Board members should be non-executive directors who are independent.
 The non-executive directors are considered independent for the purposes of the QCA Code and accordingly the Company complies with its requirements.

 The biographies of the directors are included in the Board of Directors section of the website and in the Company’s Admission Document.
 The Board is assisted in its duties by the Audit and Remuneration Committees, further information on which can be found on page * of the Company’s Admission document and on the website under Corporate Governance.

-The Board expects to meet formally 12 times per year and will be responsible for strategy, oversight of the Company’s activities and for reviewing the framework of internal controls.
+The Board meets formally on a regular basis and is responsible for strategy, oversight of the Company’s activities and for reviewing the framework of internal controls.